Yasaman-Sedehi-Portfolio/Yasaman-Sedehi/README.md

 Welcome to My Engineering Portfolio!

-I am a second year Computer Engineering student at Tehran University
+I am an undergraduate in Computer Engineering at Tehran University, passionate about Artificial Intelligence, Machine Learning, and Software Engineering

 Pinned Projects Below represent my best work in Advanced Programming, Artificial Intelligence, and Probability and Statistics.